 On top of your tasks, here comes your nurse manager/supervisor, asking too many questions and requesting other errands for him/her.

-Studies show a direct correlation between increasing nursing hours per patient day and a reduction in patient morbidity, such as urinary tract infections and pneumonia.
-If only the hospital administrators realize the importance to cut-off other non-nursing responsibilities so nurses can concentrate solely on their job.
+Studies show a direct correlation between increasing nursing hours per patient day and a reduction in patient morbidities, such as urinary tract infections and pneumonia.
+If only the hospital administrators realize the importance of cut-off other non-nursing responsibilities so nurses can concentrate solely on their job.
 If only…